Why Is Anything Conscious?: Introduction

+We bypass the ``computational dualism'' of hardware and software \cite{bennett2024a} by starting with low level biological facts rather than high level philosophical abstractions to reformulate the problem of consciousness in a way that does not take for granted the mental/physical division in the first place.

 Take for example the higher order thought theory (HOT) \cite{rosenthal2005,brown2019} holds that the information of which a conscious being is aware are higher order ``meta-representations'' of lower order ``local'' mental states.
 Lower order states may include emotions and perceptions, while higher order meta-representations reflect upon those.
 The link between the two may explain something of the phenomenal character of states.
 Sense data is processed by the body resulting in lower order mental states, and then meta representations of those is where we might find more abstract conceptual or thought-like contents of consciousness.

-HOTs are a good starting point to understand why most biological information processing goes on ``in the dark'', but why do these lower order states arise?
+HOTs might be a good starting point to understand why most biological information processing goes on ``in the dark'', but why do these lower order states arise?
 Can they occur in the absence of subjective, qualitative experience?
 Is there something it is like to ``be in the dark'' processing information at the lower bodily levels?

-Longtime considered a fringe approach, the embodied cognition paradigm \cite{varela2016} has recently gained substantial influence in cognitive science and philosophy \cite{ciaunica2023,levin2024,seth2018}.
+Long considered a fringe approach, the embodied cognition paradigm \cite{varela2016} has recently gained substantial influence in cognitive science and philosophy \cite{ciaunica2023,levin2024,seth2018}.
 The idea is that instead of considering the body as a mere device designed to fuel and contain the mind (a device that can be replaced with a vat or a robot, for example), one must consider the mind as serving the self-sustaining needs of a surviving body.

-If this is so then understanding consciousness must start with understanding the ‘humble’ lower bodily levels of information processing, not the higher order levels of information processing only.
+If this is so then unravelling consciousness must start with understanding the `humble' lower bodily levels of information processing, not the higher order, cognitive levels of information processing.
 In other words, conscious experiences do not merely depend on bodily experiences as an external factor that can be replaced with a vat or an artificial system.
+Rather they fundamentally constitute what a conscious experience is.
+How can we prove that?